 All of the required documents for the fitting and dispensing appointment reside in Arche OPTYX.

-During the appointment, the Arche LEAP Captain uses their Therapeutic Footwear Specialist Training to ensure proper footwear and insole fit and introduces home monitoring to the patient.
+During the appointment, the Arche LEAP Captain uses their training to ensure proper footwear and insole fit and introduces home monitoring to the patient.

 When the appointment is completed, all of the documentation is reviewed by the Documentation Team for thoroughness and accuracy.
 When correct and complete, the Dispensing Packet will be added to the rest of the documentation, and the prescription procurement packet will be complete.